The Forbidden Woman (1927 film): Preservation

-Complete prints of The Forbidden Woman are held by the Library of Congress, Cinematheque Royale de Belgique, Lobster Films in Paris, the Academy Film Archive and the Archives du Film du CNC in Bois d'Arcy.
+Complete prints of The Forbidden Woman are held by the Library of Congress.
+Cinematheque Royale de Belgique, Lobster Films in Paris, the Academy Film Archive and the Archives du Film du CNC in Bois d'Arcy.
 Additionally, the Library of congress holds a digital copy of the film converted from a 16mm print.
-The UCLA Film and Television Archive holds an 800-foot fragment.
+The UCLA Film & Television Archive holds an 800-foot fragment.